Introduction

 - Look for consistency: Check if results are consistent across different time periods

-- Review individual trades: Examine the trade history to understand when the strategy works and when it doesn't
+- Review individual trades: Examine the trade history to understand when the strategy works

 - Consider market conditions: Results may vary in different market environments (trending vs. ranging)